Miranda (state): Economy

 The tertiary sector is extremely important: financial, commercial and service activities are concentrated in the area of Miranda.
 During the last two decades the tourist activity has grown with the installation of a great hotel infrastructure in the coast of Barlovento.

 Cereals are grown in the fertile valleys of Tuy, while the microclimates are used for horticultural and fruit activities whose products are processed in the agro-industries.

 In suburban areas, poultry and pig farming are practiced, especially promoted by Portuguese, Spanish and Italian immigrants.

 Coffee production has decreased; however, the expansion of sugar cane and cotton crops in the Tuy Valley continues.
-Since colonial times there have been cocoa plantations in Barlovento combined with cassava, yams, caraotas or beans and bananas.
+Since colonial times there have been cocoa plantations in Barlovento combined with cassava, yams, beans and bananas.

 The industrialization process had an important economic impact, favored by its proximity to the city of Caracas, mainly in the cities of Petare, Guarenas and Guatire and in the valley of Tuy, where manufacturing centers of the metal-mechanical, chemical and food sectors were established.
 This led to a major urban boom, which caused a decrease in the amount of agricultural land.